JeffersonLab/JANA2/docs/how-to guides.rst

 Using factory metadata
 ----------------------
-The :py:func:`JFactoryT<T>` interface abstracts the creation logic for a vector of n objects of type :py:func:`T``.
+The ``JFactoryT<T>` interface abstracts the creation logic for a vector of n objects of type ``T``.
 However, often we also care about single pieces of data associated with the same computation.
 For instance, a track fitting factory might want to return statistics about how many fits succeeded and failed.

-A naive solution is to put member variables on the factory and then access them from a :py:func:`JEventProcessor`` by obtaining the :py:func:`JFactoryT<T>`` via :py:func:`GetFactory<>`` and performing a dynamic cast to the underlying factory type.
+A naive solution is to put member variables on the factory and then access them from a ``JEventProcessor`` by obtaining the ``JFactoryT<T>`` via ``GetFactory<>`` and performing a dynamic cast to the underlying factory type.
 Although this works, it means that that factory can no longer be swapped with an alternate version without modifying the calling code.
 This degrades the whole project’s ability to take advantage of the plugin architecture and hurts its overall code quality.

-Instead, we recommend using the :py:func:`JMetadata`` template trait.
-Each :py:func:`JFactoryT<T>`` not only produces a vector of :py:func:`T``, but also a singular :py:func:`JMetadata<T>`` struct whose contents can be completely arbitrary, but cannot be redefined for a particular T. All :py:func:`JFactoryT<T>`` for some :py:func:`T`` will use it.
+Instead, we recommend using the ``JMetadata`` template trait.
+Each ``JFactoryT<T>`` not only produces a vector of ``T``, but also a singular ``JMetadata<T>`` struct whose contents can be completely arbitrary, but cannot be redefined for a particular T. All ``JFactoryT<T>`` for some ``T`` will use it.

-An example project demonstrating usage of JMetadata can be found under :py:func:`examples/MetadataExample``.
+An example project demonstrating usage of JMetadata can be found under ``examples/MetadataExample``.